telehack-foundation/.github/basic.md

 ### What's with the fish?

-That's our mascot, Bassy the dart-mouthed bas.
+That's our mascot, Bassy the dart-mouthed bass.

 ## Table of Contents